Housing Office Special Housing

 - emergency procedures (e.g. wildfire evacuation>go to gym, earthquake evacuation>go to Lovik Field)

-Who stays over Christmas holiday?
+Who stays over Christmas or arrives early in January?

 The residence halls close at the end of Fall semester in mid-December, and students are required to vacate until the halls re-open for Spring semester in January.
 However, several athletic programs may arrange to have their athletes stay on-campus for scheduled games and practices during the Christmas holiday.
 These have been men's and women's basketball in December and early January, and occasionally the men's baseball team in early January.